Claude Lightfoot: Political career

-Claude Lightfoot officially became a member of the Communist Party USA in the summer of 1931.
-In 1932 he ran for Illinois state legislature on the Communist Party ticket and received a total of 33,000 votes.
-In 1935, Lightfoot traveled to the Soviet Union to participate as a delegate in the seventh World Congress of Communists International.
-A staunch communist by this point, Lightfoot originally opposed American intervention in World War Two.
-However, upon the Nazi invasion of the Soviet Union in 1941 he changed his opinion, becoming a strong supporter of the war and joining the U.S. army.
+Lightfoot officially became a member of the Communist Party USA in the summer of 1931.
+In 1932 he ran for Illinois State Senate on the Communist Party ticket and received a total of 33,000 votes.
+In 1935, Lightfoot traveled to the Soviet Union as a delegate to the 7th World Congress of the Comintern.
+In 1936, he was the Communist Party nominee for Illinois Attorney General.
+A staunch communist by this point, Lightfoot originally opposed American intervention in World War II.
+However, he changed his opinion upon the Nazi invasion of the Soviet Union, becoming a strong supporter of the war and joining the U.S. Army, serving for three and a half years.